THE MANIFESTO OF RICHARD COCKWELL

 The continuation of the development of sensible, logical and uncomplicated town planning whilst retaining our historical heritage.

 The further development of the tourist industry should be supported including the use of the Stanley Dockyard as a heritage centre.
-Without criticism of the PWD, I believe that the present use of the Dockyard is not in keeping with the
+Without criticism of the PWD, I believe that the present use of the Dockyard is not in keeping with the Stanley that we would want tourists and visitors to see and that we ourselves would like to enjoy.

 I would still like to see an appropriate community centre developed, the scale of which should be commensurate with our needs and available finances.
 However rather than this being a government driven project I would like to see it instigated and led by the community with financial assistance and support from Government.
 I would do my utmost to support an initiative proposing such a project.